How to Start Finding Accent Students on Social Media (Without Feeling Salesy)(Part 2)

 • Real moments from your own learning or coaching journey

-• A simple intro: “Hi, I’m [Your Name], and I help people feel more confident speaking English.”
+• A simple intro: “Hi, I’m [Your Name], and this is why I love helping people feel more confident when speaking English.”

 Each post helps someone realize:

-“You’re the coach I didn’t even know I was looking for.”
+“You’re the expert I didn’t even know I was looking for.”

 The Real Goal Isn’t Followers — It’s Conversations